By Nayma Nishat

 So, we should go for a checkup annually, even if nothing is wrong.

-Before starting physical examination, the environment, room, patient, equipment and the nurse must be prepared.
+Before starting the annual physical exam, the environment, room, patient, equipment and the nurse must be prepared.

 Once the room is ready, a professional nurse escorts the patient from the waiting room to the examination rooms.
 The nurse will create a low-stress and comfortable atmosphere for the patient.
 By interviewing the patient, he will Record the patients’ vital signs.